 The different plots surround the family estate and the cellar in the way of a bordelaise château, which facilities the transport of the grapes and their reception, keeping their freshness and aromas intact.
 Deposits of different sizes (2,500, 5,000, 10,000 and 20,000 liters) of stainless steel with temperature control allow separating the musts of the different vineyards, classified by age and variety, as well as elaborate them separately until the moment of the final assemblies.
 The wine has presses, destemmers, cold equipment for the control of fermentations, filters and all the equipment necessary for the current winemaking.
 The barrel room, all of French oak, has 225, 300, 500 and 2,500 liters of barrels from different cooperages.

-Since 2014, with the incorporation of Anna Martí, the eldest daughter of Francisco Martí, a new path begins in parallel with the elaboration of /Bi/: wines aged in amphora, completely natural, without additives and without mechanical intervention of any kind, and which are made with grapes from an agriculture that respects the environment.
-The elaboration of these wines of very limited production has marked a tendency towards the less interventionist elaborations and more natural, that has been applied to the rest of the wines of Ca N’Estruc.
+Since 2014, with the incorporation of Anna Martí, the eldest daughter of Francisco Martí, begins a new parallel path with the production of /BI/: singular elaborations with different varieties of grapes of organic and biodynamic cultivation.
+Wines made with artisanal working methods, bottled by gravity, without filtering or clarifying and without sulphites or other additives.
+The label is a reinterpretation of early Ca N’Estruc labels.
+The production of these wines, of very limited production, has marked a trend towards less interventionist, more natural, processes that have been applied to the rest of the wines in the winery.